Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly provides usage guidelines with 'Use when reviewing a content corpus, auditing a website, or checking whether brand identity is being applied consistently across multiple pieces.'
-This gives clear context for when to invoke this tool versus alternatives, such as single-item audit tools like 'brand_audit' or 'brand_audit_content'.
+The description explicitly states when to use: 'Use when reviewing a content corpus, auditing a website, or checking whether brand identity is being applied consistently across multiple pieces.'
+It does not mention when not to use or provide alternatives, but the context is clear and helpful.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.